Tax Benefits of the College Savings Iowa 529 Plan

 If you're planning to put a child or another loved one through college and you live in Iowa, then you will need to get your facts straight on the Iowa College Savings 529 plan.
 Knowing the benefits you may potentially enjoy as a contributor to the plan may ease some of your worries about the costs of putting a student through four (or more) years of higher education.

+If enough money is saved through this vehicle, there is less stress at admissions time about applying for financial aid or searching for scholarships.
 Investments made in these accounts grow free of federal and state income taxes.
 In addition, all withdrawals used for qualified higher education expenses are exempt from federal income tax.
 Some 35 states also waive state taxes on withdrawals, along with offering other incentives.